As-Built Drawings to Reduce Rework and Improve Coordination

-Existing Conditions as-built drawings help you to:
+Existing Conditions as-built drawing services help you:

-- Understand building layout, dimensions, and materials
+- Understand the building’s layout, dimensions, and materials with millimeter-level accuracy

 - Communicate project requirements and design intent